 24 From the Jews five times I received forty stripes minus one.
 25 Three times I was beaten with rods; once I was stoned; three times I was shipwrecked; a night and a day I have been in the deep; 26 in journeys often, in perils of waters, in perils of robbers, in perils of my own countrymen, in perils of the Gentiles, in perils in the city, in perils in the wilderness, in perils in the sea, in perils among false brethren;

-In verses 24-27, Paul lists four kinds of suffering in twelve different events.
-These are followed by fourteen descriptions of more general suffering he endured.
+In verses 24-27, Paul listed four kinds of suffering in 12 different events followed by 14 descriptions of more general suffering he endured.

 From the Jews five times I received forty stripes minus one.

 Paul received 39 lashes from the Jews in synagogues.
 Thirty-nine was the maximum a person could endure without causing death in the Old Testament (Deut 25:1-3).
 Thus, five times he received 39 lashes.